RajaAhsan97/Adaptive-Thermal-Camouflage/README.md

       Below figure depicts the the view of camou-pixel-I in the real-time thermal frame with uniform background region (located on left) and the real thermal background region (located on right).
   ![image](https://github.com/RajaAhsan97/Adaptive-Thermal-Camouflage/assets/155144523/3ccc6a0a-48bf-478f-8cb6-b5bb0ae48b1d)

+4. xthermpyshowpyqt_(average_temps)v6.py ----> is the actual code in which all the above discussed techniques of machine vision for trained model is implemented and also connection of python with micro-controller is initiated.
+Which is used to blend the camou-pixel-I in the surrounding thermal background region by processing the acquired set-point and process-variable with the aid of Proportional Integrative and Derivative (PID) control algorithm.